POULTRY VACCINE MANUFACTURING FACILITY BECOMES FIRST BOEHRINGER INGELHEIM ANIMAL HEALTH SITE IN THE U.S. TO BE CERTIFIED AS CARBON NEUTRAL

 To offset the few remaining carbon emissions, the company purchased environmental project carbon credits from Climate Seed.
 Employees at the site chose to invest in the Noles South Avoided Conversion Forest project in North Carolina and a reforestation project in Kasigau Corridor in Kenya.

 With these changes, the company contracted with Germany-based TÜV, an independent third-party certification services company, to review and certify the site for carbon neutrality.
-The company received the carbon neutrality certification on April 11.
+The company received the carbon neutral certification on April 11.
 The certification process confirms that the site has reduced and offset greenhouse gas emissions for 2021.
 The certification must be reviewed annually and is based on the previous year's emissions.

 "We are excited that the updates we've implemented at this facility and the support from our employees have earned us the certification for carbon neutrality," said Andy Brehm, Site Director at the Boehringer Ingelheim Gainesville facility.
 "It's important to us and everyone at the site that we work toward a more sustainable future, for our communities and the people and animals we serve."